LegendaryB/go-wake-server/README.md

 ```
 ./go-wake-server -port 8080
 ```
-Some parts may require root privileges.
+Some ports may require root privileges.
 For example port 80.

 Customizing the broadcast address:
 ```